-Imports in China averaged 554.31 USD HML from 1981 until 2019, reaching an all time high of 1951.34 USD HML in September of 2018 and a record low of 13.88 USD HML in February of 1983.
-This page provides - China Imports - actual values, historical data, forecast, chart, statistics, economic calendar and news. source: General Administration of Customs
+Imports in China averaged 562.78 USD HML from 1981 until 2020, reaching an all time high of 1951.34 USD HML in September of 2018 and a record low of 13.88 USD HML in February of 1983.
+This page provides - China Imports - actual values, historical data, forecast, chart, statistics, economic calendar and news.
+China Imports - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: General Administration of Customs